 Unicorn-2 is the world's most advanced picosatellite by an order of magnitude on all specifications, on all subsystems.
 We have redefined what a PocketQube can do and in the process opened the door for a suite of users to take advantage of this breakthrough technology platform.

 The most powerful picosatellite ever created

-Unicorn-2 boasts the worlds first Picosatellite Quadruple deployable solar panel.
-This creates in-excess of 19 W peak power (19.96 W on the standard version), with standard missions generating 10-15 W on orbit average.
+Unicorn-2 boasts the world's first Picosatellite Quadruple deployable solar panel.
+This creates an in-excess of 19 W peak power (19.96 W on the standard version), with standard missions generating 10-15 W on orbit average.
 Payloads have up to 5 W available per orbit via a 3v3, 5, or 12v line rated for up to 5 amps.
 Our nominal configuration has 14.8 W of storage available via two Lithium-Ion batteries, mounted externally to increase payload volume.
-Unicorn-2 is one of the worlds best performing satellites as measured by power to mass.
+Unicorn-2 is one of the world's best-performing satellites as measured by the power to mass.

-Alba Orbital have designed and integrated the worlds first Attitude Determination and Control System for a PocketQube class satellite.
-This allows a worst case pointing accuracy of 5 degrees.
-The platform is equipped with two 2-axis sun sensors, 4 Light Dependent Resistors, 3 brushless motors with reaction wheels and 3 axis magnetometer and magnetorquers.
+Alba Orbital has designed and integrated the world's first Attitude Determination and Control System for a PocketQube class satellite.
+This allows a worst-case pointing accuracy of 5 degrees.
+The platform is equipped with two 2-axis sun sensors, 4 Light Dependent Resistors, 3 brushless motors with reaction wheels and 3-axis magnetometer and magnetorquers.